-In the Spring of 2011 an extensive upgrade of the fire alarm system was begun.
-The project, which was completed in 2015, included upgrading and replacing smoke detectors, heat detectors, manual pull stations, control panels, and annunciators in the academic, administrative, and residence hall buildings throughout campus.
+Over the past several years an extensive upgrade of the fire alarm system has been undertaken which included upgrading and replacing smoke detectors, heat detectors, manual pull stations, control panels, and annunciators in the academic, administrative, and residence hall buildings throughout campus.
 The system was designed and installed in accordance with NFPA 72 National Fire Alarm Code.
 As all campus buildings are rehabilitated, special attention is given to fire safety systems.
 It should also be noted that evacuation instructions are posted on the back of all residence hall room doors